Multi-view Surface Reconstruction Using Normal and Reflectance Cues: Volume Rendering-based 3D Reconstruction

-This rewriting emphasizes that reflectance acts as weighting factor in the loss function.
-Consequently, singular reflectance values may substantially influence the optimization of geometry.
-In particular, dark colours essentially leave the geometry locally unconstrained, which may result in slow, sub-optimal convergence and a loss of fine details (see Figure~\ref{fig:rgb+}-(b)).
+This rewriting emphasises that reflectance acts as weighting factor in the loss function.
+Consequently, singular reflectance values may substantially influence the optimisation of geometry.
+In particular, dark colours essentially leave the geometry locally unconstrained, which may result in slow, sub-optimal convergence and a loss of fine details (see Figure~\ref{fig:rgb+}-b).

 To mitigate this issue, a reflectance embedding approach is introduced, which ensures that the reflectance norm remains constant.
 That is, we augment the input and estimated reflectance values as $q+1$-dimensional vectors: